Coughing Patient At A California Birthday Party Caused A ‘Cluster’ Of Coronavirus Cases

-A news release from the Pasadena Public Health Department said that a “large number” of extended family members and friends were at the party.
-The event was also one that took place after the city issued a “Safer at Home” order in March.
+A news release from the Pasadena Public Health Department said that a “large number” of extended family members and friends were at the party, which took place after the city issued a “Safer at Home” order in March.

 One patient at the party was coughing and not wearing a face covering, and other partygoers were also seen without face masks.
 In addition to the lack of face covering, the guests were also violating social distancing guidelines.